firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 rows into it, and then select the table's contents.

 The engine attached to your specified database must be started before executing any queries.
-For help, see :ref:`starting an engine`.
+For help, see :ref:`managing_resources:starting an engine`.

 ::